2000shivam659/DS-ALGO-22/README.md

 4. Work on it i.e
    * Solve that question by yourself.
    * Add it to your forked repo, if the folder doesn't exist create it first and then add your code.
+   * Add main funtion and add some comment line in between your code.
+   * Add explanation also after pushing your code.

 5. Make a pull request.